omerbsezer/Fast-Terraform/README.md

 - Please have a look LABs and SAMPLEs to learn how Terraform works in real scenarios.

 ## Terraform File Components <a name="terrafom_file_components"></a>
+- Terraform file has different components to define infrastructure for different purposes.
+  - Providers,
+  - Resources,
+  - Variables,
+  - Values (locals, outputs),
+  - Meta Argurments (for, for_each, map, depends_on, life_cycle),
+  - Dynamic Blocks,
+  - Data Sources,
+  - Provisioners,
+  - Workspaces,
+  - Modules,
+  - Templates.

 ### Providers <a name="providers"></a>
 - Terraform supposes for different providers (AWS, Google Cloud, Azure).